cindykandie/portfolio/README.md

 ## 👥 Future Features <a name="future-features"></a>
-- Incorporating Responsive Design for all screen sizes
+- Further improving the UX

 <!-- CONTRIBUTING -->